DEMAND RIGHTS AT

 The Demand Rights at COP Network is dedicated to ensuring that Azerbaijan upholds its international human rights and climate justice obligations.
 This includes ensuring COP29 is a meaningful forum for discussing climate goals, ending politically motivated imprisonments, holding accountable government officials responsible for torture and mistreatment, and revising laws to lift restrictions on civil society.
 Although Azerbaijan is set to host COP, the country’s current environment is fundamentally incompatible with the free and open dialogue required to address climate goals.

-As of September 2024, the network includes 29 organizations and individuals representing human rights and climate advocates from around the world.
+Launched on September 11, 2024 the network includes organizations and individuals representing human rights and climate advocates from around the world.
 To read more about our concerns regarding Azerbaijan’s humans rights record and our calls for action, please read our joint statement.

 Framework for Action